Daniel-KM/Omeka-S-module-ArchiveRepertory/README.md

 Then install it like any other Omeka module and follow the config instructions.

-See below to configure the protection of files.

 Tiles for big images created with the module [IIIF Server] are compatible with this module.
 To enable it, just open and submit the config page of the IIIF Server, the integration between the two modules will be registered